RuiChang123/dsp/03-command_line.md

 > >
 ```
-The ls command lists out the contents of the directory you are currently in
+The "ls" command lists out the contents of the directory you are currently in.
+"ls -a" lists all the files in the directory including the hidden files.
+"ls -l" lists all the files in the directory and the detail information.
 ```

 ---